Imaging magnetically driven astrospheres: a forward modelling approach: Introduction

 The neutral hydrogen may also provide an indirect means of probing stellar winds by producing observable signatures in the astrospheric \lyalpha{} emission profile.
 The \NH{} throughout the astrosphere contributes to \lyalpha{} emission by resonantly scattering photons from the host star.
-Taking the heliosphere as an example, \NH{} is primarily generated from four regions: the local ISM, the compressed plasma region downstream of the bow shock, the inner heliosheath, and the supersonic solar wind \citep{Malama2006, Izmodenov2015, Opher2020}.
+Taking the heliosphere as an example, \NH{} emission and absorption primarily generated from four regions: the local ISM, the compressed plasma region downstream of the bow shock, the inner heliosheath, and the supersonic solar wind \citep{Malama2006, Izmodenov2015, Opher2020}.
 The \NH{} in all of these regions can, in principle, absorb and re-emit \lyalpha{} photons through resonant scattering \citep{Ouchi2020}, potentially producing observable emission signatures (see Figure~\ref{fig: cartoon}).
 Owing to their higher bulk velocities and temperature relative to the ISM, neutral hydrogen generated by charge exchange can produce emission in the wings of the \lyalpha{} profile.
 Such emission is more likely to survive ISM absorption, heliospheric absorption, and geocoronal contamination during propagation (see Figure~\ref{fig: cartoon}).
+Recombination followed by cascade can also produce Lyman-alpha emission, as electrons recombine with protons into excited states and subsequently decay through the 2p level \citep{Hirata2009, Hayes2019}.
+However, because the emissivity scales with electron and proton densities and decreases with increasing temperature, this process is negligible in the hot, tenuous solar wind compared to resonant scattering.
+It may nevertheless contribute in denser, cooler environments such as exoplanetary atmospheres \citep{Linsky2024}.

 Besides providing information on stellar mass-loss rates, circumstellar \lyalpha{} emission also offers a way to probe the morphology of astrospheres.
 In the heliosphere, the Interstellar Boundary Explorer mission has directly detected energetic neutral atoms produced through charge exchange at the heliospheric boundaries, providing important constraints on its global structure \citep{Schwadron2009, McComas2009, McComas2024}.
 Yet the overall shape of the heliosphere remains under debate, with different models suggesting single tail (comet-like), tailless (potato-like), or double tail (croissant-like) geometries \citep{Pogorelov2015, Pogorelov2025, Opher2015, Opher2020}.
 The large-scale structure of heliotail is governed by the interaction between the solar wind and the ISM, involving magnetic tension–driven solar wind jets, hot pick-up ions, and the surrounding interstellar flow.
 For other stars, astrospheres may in fact be easier to characterize morphologically, since we observe them from the outside.
 Understanding their large-scale structure can therefore help constrain the properties of stellar winds and magnetic fields, as well as diagnose the presence of large-scale waves and instabilities.